Myrna Hansen: Beauty contestant

-Hansen was chosen Miss Photoflash of 1953 by the Chicago Press Photographers Association.
+Hansen was chosen as Miss Photoflash of 1953 by the Chicago Press Photographers Association.
 She was entered in the Miss USA contest by virtue of winning this title.
 She was 5'7" tall and weighed 125 pounds.
-Her measurements included a 37 - inch bust, 25 - inch waist, and 35 - inch hips.
-By the end of 1955 her bust had increased by an inch.
-Her measurements read 38 - 25 - 33.
-She is a blond with brown eyes.
+Her measurements included a 37-inch bust, 25-inch waist, and 35-inch hips.
+She is a blonde with brown eyes.

+By the end of 1955, her bust had increased by an inch.
+Her measurements read 38-25-35.

-For winning the Miss USA crown Hansen was awarded a Hillman Minx convertible, a Universal Pictures contract, and a $2,500 diamond wrist watch.
+For winning the Miss USA crown, Hansen was awarded a Hillman Minx convertible, a Universal Pictures contract, and a $2,500 diamond wrist watch.
 She also received an ornate trophy presented by Ruth Hampton, actress, and 1952 Miss New Jersey USA.
-Hansen was presented with a solid silver and gold replica of the crown on the Statue of Liberty.
-A gigantic loving cup was also among the prizes she won.

-Miss Universe
+Finalist as Miss Universe

-After winning the Miss Illinois USA crown, Hansen, from Chicago, went on to become Illinois's first representative to capture the Miss USA title.
+After winning the Miss Illinois USA crown, Hansen, from Chicago, became Illinois's first representative to capture the Miss USA title.
 She was chosen as runner-up in the Miss Universe contest of 1953.
 Hedda Hopper reported in March 1954 that Hansen should have been awarded the Miss Universe title.
-The winner, Christiane Martel of France, was exposed as having been only seventeen when she won.
+The winner, Christiane Martel of France, was exposed as having been only age 17 when she won.

-In January 1954 Hansen accompanied Martel in the sixty-fifth annual Tournament of Roses Parade.
-They were aboard the float entitled American Heritage.
+In January 1954, Hansen accompanied Martel in the 65th annual Tournament of Roses Parade.
+They were aboard the float titled American Heritage.
 It was an entry of the city of Long Beach, California.
 Adorned by cupids and thousands of white orchids and chrysanthemums, the float captured the sweepstakes prize.

 Film actress

 Hansen negotiated a new seven-year contract with Universal in August 1954.
-The agreement stipulated that her salary would start at $200 weekly, with options to $900 a week.
-As a minor she was required to purchase a $25 U.S. savings bond weekly.
+The agreement stipulated that her salary would start at $200 weekly, with options to $900.
+As a minor, she was required to purchase a $25 U.S. savings bond weekly.

 Soon after her contract was negotiated, Hansen filmed The Purple Mask (1955).
 Her character, Constance de Voulois, was one of three female spies in the film.
-The setting was France after the French Revolution.
+The setting was in France after the French Revolution.
 She followed this project with a role as the fiancée of Jack Kelly in Cult of the Cobra (1955).
 She played a showgirl in Party Girl (1958), a film which featured Robert Taylor and Cyd Charisse.
 Her final parts in movies were roles in Goodbye Charlie (1964) and Black Caesar (1973).

 Television

 In December 1955, Hansen made her television debut on The George Burns and Gracie Allen Show.
-She appeared on the screen for eight minutes of the CBS-TV show.
-This was longer than her total time on screen in the fifteen movies she had made.
-Hansen was featured in two additional appearances as the love interest of Ronnie Burns.
+Her appearance for eight minutes on the show was longer than her total time on screen in the 15 movies she had made.
+She was featured in two additional appearances as the love interest of Ronnie Burns.
 She performed in episodes of The Thin Man (1957), Hawaiian Eye (1960), 77 Sunset Strip (1960), Westinghouse Playhouse (1960), Straightaway (1962), and Green Acres (1971).

-In 1959, Hansen did advertising for Coppertone sun tan lotion as a model.
+In 1959, Hansen did advertising for the American sunscreen brand Coppertone as a model.